hudson-pace/spybot-nightfall-clone/README.md

 As it stands, this project is approaching a facsimile of the original.
 Notable missing features include:

 - The ability to save progress.
-- Enemies that start out with tails, instead of single segments only.

-And, less importantly:

 - Dialogue and story.
 - Zones with security levels.

-I don't care much about those last two, but I'll probably implement them for the sake of creating an accurate clone.

 ### Level Editor